Trewaters/soar/README.md

 **Deployed on Vercel**

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+An easy way to deploy your Next.js app is with [Vercel](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme).

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.